top of page

 PROF. ANTWAN JONES

-Antwan Jones is Professor of Sociology with courtesy appointments in the Departments of Epidemiology and Africana Studies at The George Washington University.
+Antwan Jones is Professor of Sociology with courtesy appointments in the Departments of Epidemiology, Public Policy & Public Administration, and Africana Studies at The George Washington University.
 As a sociologist, he writes and speaks on topics related to urban neighborhoods, population health, and racial & ethnic relations.

 Dr. Jones conducts rigorous research to understand the relationship between where people live and a myriad of social outcomes - from chronic health conditions to the closeness that individuals feel to certain racial/ethnic groups.
 His research has received several awards, including the Young Trialist Award from Cardiovascular Clinical Trialists Forum.